dragan/dotfiles/README.md

 You can safely run `rcup` multiple times to update:

 ```
-$ rcup
+$ rcup -v
 ```

-You also easily remove your dotfiles by running:
+You can also easily remove your dotfiles by running:

 ```
-$ rcdn
+$ rcdn -v
 ```

 Terminal Theme